intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 - Configure `hybridApplication` setting to denote the Responsive Starter Store application (this is usually `-`).
 - Follow the Hybrid configuration setup

+> [!NOTE]
-> **NOTE:** If for some reason the CMS content of the Responsive Starter Store is to be reused directly in the PWA in a Hybrid Approach, the PWA needs some code adaptions and has to use the same application as the Responsive Starter Store.
+> If for some reason the CMS content of the Responsive Starter Store is to be reused directly in the PWA in a Hybrid Approach, the PWA needs some code adaptions and has to use the same application as the Responsive Starter Store.
 For more details see the older version of this documentation - [Hybrid Approach - PWA Adaptions (3.0.0)](https://github.com/intershop/intershop-pwa/blob/3.0.0/docs/concepts/hybrid-approach.md#pwa-adaptions).

 ## Development Environment